 Where to stay near the Ordesa y Monte Perdido National Park

-If you’re looking for an opportunity to be immersed in the nature of the Pyrenees, there are campsites in and around the park.
+If you’re looking for an opportunity to be immersed in the wonderful natural landscape of the Pyrenees, there are campsites in and around the park.
 Stay at Camping Río Ara for a family-friendly campground with a dining hall, a shop, and showers.

 There’s also the option of staying in cozy bungalows or cabins at the fun-filled Bungalows Peña Montañesa, which also offers a tennis court for its guests.

 Beyond campsites, there are also hotels and hostels in nearby towns.
 You can even stay in this 16th century beautiful stone building in the old town of Torla, a picturesque nearby village.
-The hostel offers both private and shared rooms as well as a kitchen, lounge, and dining area.
+The hostel offers both private and shared rooms and a kitchen, lounge, and dining area.

-If you have visited the area or tried the activities described above, share your experience in a comment section below! ?
+If you have visited the area or tried the activities described above, share your experience in the comment section below.

 *Photo source: Pixabay, Pxhere